google-deepmind/mujoco/doc/programming/extension.rst

   required because mesh creation occurs during model compilation before the plugin object has been instantiated.

 ``sdf_gradient``:
-  Computes the gradient in local coodinates of the SDF at the query point.
+  Computes the gradient in local coordinates of the SDF at the query point.

 ``sdf_aabb``:
   Computes the axis-aligned bounding box in local coordinates.
 This volume is voxelized uniformly before the call to